Accessibility Policy - The Customer Service Standard

 Feedback

-Any feedback you receive with respect to accessibility issues within the Communication and Information Standard should be submitted in writing to your Manager and your Manager will forward to Samantha Rayburn, HR Advisor and Accessibility Manager as soon as possible.
+Any feedback you receive with respect to accessibility issues within the Communication and Information Standard should be submitted in writing to your Manager and your Manager will forward to the Human Resources Department as soon as possible.
 As much detail as possible should be included: date, time location, name and contact information of anyone concerned (if possible), and a detailed description of the situation, the comments received and any action taken.

 If a customer indicates that they would like to provide feedback or comments, please provide them with a copy of our "Feedback Form" located on our ISO (Form-HR-5262), and an opportunity to fill it out.
-Once completed, please forward to Samantha Rayburn, HR Advisor and Accessibility Manager at samanthar@priceindustries.com.
+Once completed, please forward to the Human Resources Department at hr@priceindustries.com.
 In addition, you may also direct the customer to the Company website which has a feedback functionality.

 Human Resources will keep a written record of any actions taken in response to feedback.
 Such records shall be made available upon request.